 Nicolene Hengen is a lecturer in the Sloan School of Management, where she works with Retsef Levi and Janet Wilkinson in the Healthcare Action Learning Lab.

 From 2010-2013, she served as the founding managing editor for the international Journal of Enterprise Transformation, and represented MIT in the 2012-2013 Susan Vogt Leadership Fellows Program sponsored by The Boston Consortium.

 She is the founder and past president of Roslindale Green & Clean, a national award-winning nonprofit organization that works with the City of Boston and community partners on neglected public spaces in Boston.
-Nicolene chairs the Roslindale Branch Library’s renovation committee: in spring 2015, the City of Boston committed $6.7M to an extensive renovation of the current structure.
+Nicolene chairs the Roslindale Branch Library’s renovation committee, and in spring 2015, the City of Boston committed $6.7M to an extensive renovation of the current structure.

 Nicolene holds a BA in government from Smith College and an MSPH in public health science from the Tulane School of Public Health and Tropical Medicine.